elalienx/explanation-1/README.md

 # HTML First introduction
 This web starter template is based on pure HTML 5, CSS 3.0 to create and online curriculum vitae that you can share online with prospective recruiters.
-In addition with will publish to a web server using Google Firebase and use Tiny URL to personalize a URL.
+In addition with will publish to a web server using GitHub pages and use Tiny URL to personalize a URL.
 Check the following links for documentation and guides:
 - [HTML 5](https://www.w3schools.com/html/html5_intro.asp)
 - [CSS 3.0](https://www.w3schools.com/css/)
 - [Bootstrap](https://getbootstrap.com)